maxxprihodko/fstring/README.md

 # Stringlib
 A simple flexible string manipulation library.
-The goal of this library is to make it much easier to manipulate strings in C. I have composed simple documentation below on how to correctly use the current functions.
-I will update these functions as I develop the library.
+The goal of this library is to make it much easier to manipulate strings in C. I have provided a short codeblock that demonstrates how this library could be used.

 ```c
 #include "fstring.h"